DahlmannIT/personalUSP/postgres_zeppelin/readme.md

   - click `notebook` -> `create new` and pick a random name like `my_notebook`
   - click the cogwheel and set the default interpreter to `jdbc` by drag'n'dropping it at the first place
   - click `save`
-  - to create a database, change to your newly created notebook and insert
+  - to create a database, change to your newly created notebook `my_notebook` and use the jdbc-interpreter with `%jdbc`
     ```sql
     %jdbc
     create database my_db;